sandialabs/Spitfire/docs/source/demo/flamelet/tabulation_api_presumed_pdf.rst

 -------------

-First, we’ll use TabProps to evaluate the clipped Gaussian and :math:`\beta` PDFs for some represenative means and variances.
+First, we’ll use TabProps to evaluate the clipped Gaussian and :math:`\beta` PDFs for some representative means and variances.
 Note the major differences between the PDF types at higher variances and near the boundaries.
 The poor behavior of the :math:`\beta` PDF in these regimes makes it substantially harder to integrate than the clipped Gaussian.

 .. code:: ipython3

-    from pytabprops import ClippedGaussMixMdl, BetaMixMdl
+    from spitfire import BetaPDF, ClipGaussPDF

     ztest = np.linspace(0, 1, 1000)

-    cg = ClippedGaussMixMdl(201, 201, False)
+    cg = ClipGaussPDF()
-    bp = BetaMixMdl()
+    bp = BetaPDF()

     zmean = 0.38
     for i, zsvar in enumerate([0.05, 0.1, 0.2, 0.25, 0.28]):